 A new system

-Originally developed in Australia, this six-step program outlines the steps needed to implement a fresh, health-focused approach to family separation.
+Originally developed by our organisation in Australia, this six-step program outlines the steps needed to implement a fresh, health-focused approach to family separation.
 It shows the importance of avoiding interventions that are too late, by providing much more widespread support for children and families earlier, when they most need it.

 This 6-step program aims to ensure that few families get involved in the protracted, unaffordable and frightening court proceedings that so many experience today.
 Instead, through the provision of support, education and much earlier interventions for children and parents, families will, in future, be better equipped, supported and empowered to make better choices.